 Winter boots are another option.
 As you’d expect, these are cycle-specific boots specifically designed to keep your feet warm and dry – or at least drier than they’d otherwise be.

 Some winter boots are designed for three-bolt (road-style) cleats, and others are designed for two-bolt (mountain bike-style) cleats.

-The Gaerne G.Winter Road Gore-Tex cycling shoes, for example, incorporate Gore-Tex in the uppers to keep your feet dry.
-They take two-bolt cleats with the holes for the bolts not going right through the insole, so water can’t get through there.
+The Northwave Celsius R Arctic GTX shoes for example, incorporate Gore-Tex in the uppers to keep your feet dry.
+They take three-bolt cleats with the holes for the bolts not going right through the insole, so water can’t get through there.

 Getting a comfortable shoe is absolutely essentially so it’s worth heading to a well-stocked bike shop to try on several pairs of different cycling shoes before you buy.
 Remember to wear the same thin socks that you’re likely to wear on the bike.
 As with non-cycling shoes, sizing varies between brands.

 Some brands, such as Shimano, cater for different foot widths with a ‘wide’ version of their shoes, while shoes from Sidi, for example, tend to suit narrower feet.